Jack Cohen (businessman): Career

 The first Tesco bank account was opened at the Midland Bank in the Narroway, Mare Street, Hackney.
 A plaque in the branch later marked this event.
-Sometime around 1930 he changed his name by deed poll to John Edward at the suggestion of his bank manager, whose staff had trouble distinguishing between the many Jacob Cohens banking at the branch in Hackney.
+On 2 July 1937 he changed his name by deed poll to John Edward Cohen at the suggestion of his bank manager, whose staff had trouble distinguishing between the many Jacob Cohens banking at the branch in Hackney.

-In 1932, having opened his first Tesco-named shops, Cohen travelled to the United States to review their self-service supermarkets.
+In 1932, having opened his first Tesco-branded shops, Cohen travelled to the United States to review their self-service supermarkets.
 At the time he was not impressed and felt they would never be accepted in the UK.
 After the war he took another look and listened to his son-in-law Hyman Kreitman, who was very keen.
 He opened one of the first British supermarkets.
-The new strategy was led by Kreitman who understood how to manage this new style of shop and the crucial tasks of mass buying, selling and logistics.
+The new strategy was led by Kreitman, who understood how to manage this new style of shop and the crucial tasks of mass buying, selling and logistics.
 Tesco grew strongly.
 It gradually drew ahead of its rivals and took over many of them.

-He expanded the company by take-overs and mergers, making it the fourth largest chain in the United Kingdom by 1968 (behind Co-op, Fine Fare, and Allied Suppliers).
+He expanded the company by takeovers and mergers, making it the fourth largest chain in the United Kingdom by 1968 (behind Co-op, Fine Fare, and Allied Suppliers).
 He campaigned against retail price maintenance, tackled in the second half of the 1960s by the Resale Prices Act 1964, and was a leading instigator of the Green Shield trading stamps scheme in 1963.

 Honours

 Cohen was appointed Knight Bachelor in the 1969 New Year Honours.
 He was master of the Worshipful Company of Carmen in 1976–77.
 Sir John and Lady Cohen supported a range of charities in Britain and in Israel, giving their name to the Jewish Care facility, Lady Sarah Cohen House, at Friern Barnet, north London.

-In 2009 an English Heritage blue plaque was placed at 91 Ashfield Street, Whitechapel, London, where Cohen lived as a child.
+In 2009, an English Heritage blue plaque was placed at 91 Ashfield Street, Whitechapel, London, where Cohen lived as a child.